nikitakot/nestjs-boilerplate/article/article-devto.md

 title: Building NestJS app boilerplate - Authentication, Validation, GraphQL and Prisma
 published: false
 description:
-tags: #nodejs
+tags: #node, #javascript, #graphql, #webdev
 ---

 # Intro

-NestJS is a relatively new framework in node world.
+[NestJS](https://nestjs.com/) is a relatively new framework in node world.
 Inspired by Angular and build on top of Express with full TypeScript support, it brings scalable and maintainable architecture to your applications.
-NestJS also supports GraphQL - robust query language for APIs with dedicated, ready to use `@nestjs/graphql` module (in fact, the module is just a wrapper around Apollo server).
+NestJS also supports [GraphQL](https://graphql.org/) - robust query language for APIs with dedicated, ready to use `@nestjs/graphql` module (in fact, the module is just a wrapper around Apollo server).

 In this tutorial we're going to build a boilerplate with all basic features you need to develop more complex apps.
-As a database layer we will use Prisma, since it works extremely well with GraphQL APIs.
+As a database layer we will use [Prisma](https://www.prisma.io/), since it works extremely well with GraphQL APIs.

 # Getting Started

 ### NestJS

 To start playing with NestJS you should have node (version >= 8.9.0) and npm installed.
-You can download and install it from official web or, for example, use nvm to manage different node versions on your machine as I do.
+You can download and install it from [official web](https://nodejs.org/) or, for example, use [nvm](https://github.com/nvm-sh/nvm) to manage different node versions on your machine as I do.

 After you have node and npm installed, let's install NestJS CLI and initialise project with it.